 Incorporate Fresh Value into Old Content

-You can also improve your content’s overall quality by plugging in the latest information and up-to-date resources to preserve its value.
+You can also improve your content’s overall quality by plugging in the latest information and up-to-date resources to preserve its relevance.

 Besides, if you’ve managed to publish an authoritative article that gained several backlinks, you don’t want to waste it the next few years, do you?